[Blogging the Kosovo Innovation Camp, May 2012]

 (Image: the NEWBORN monument in Prishtina)

 At the same time we're trying to tackle hard social problems - stuff that isn't easy to solve, where people are probably short of resources.
 So we take an asset-based approach, encouraging projects to pull together the things the community does have rather than complaining about what's missing.
 This is also given a boost by internet-powered technology, as the internet has turned out to be very good at making something significant by assembling lots of small contributions (think of crowdsourced projects like wikipedia or open street map, which are unimaginable without the net).
-This is why Sicamp has helped start great projects like The Good Gym and Room for Tea.
+This is why Sicamp has helped start great projects like The Good Gym.

 Technology know-how is central to Social Innovation Camp, but technology only makes a difference when it's used to redesign the way the world works.
 The Sicamp outlook is related to the emerging area of Service Design - the reorganising of a service or the creation of a new one based on the participation of users.
 Sicamp projects bring a web perspective to this, with ideas of mashups and peer-to-peer services.
 Sicamp supports people to do something directly about their 'itch' - the issue that frustrates them or that they feel passionate about.
 In the world of the web, they can do this directly and without asking permission from the self-appointed authorities who claim to own that issue.